sfwem/SFWEM-Docs/docs/Station_Builds/PAN_1.0.md

 ### Voltage Converter Install

-1. If your voltage converter has it's pinout described on the bottom, use a Sharpie to transcribe the pinout to the side of the converter where the wires exit the rectifier.
+1. If your voltage converter has it's pinout described on its smooth, bottom surface, use a Sharpie to transcribe the pinout to the side of the converter where the wires exit the rectifier.
 See FIG 01.
 2. Apply some rubbing alcohol to a ball of cotton, and wipe the bottom of the converter and the area of the case where the converter will be installed.
 3. Apply a piece of two sided foam tape to back of converter.
 See FIG 02.
 4. Remove liner from two sided tape, then affix converter to case as illustrated.
 See FIG 03.